rust-lang/rust/text/0000-named-field-puns.md

 When initializing a data structure (struct, enum, union) with named fields, allow writing `fieldname` as a shorthand for `fieldname: fieldname`.
-This allows a compact syntax for initialization, with less duplication:
+This allows a compact syntax for initialization, with less duplication.

+Example usage:

     struct SomeStruct { field1: ComplexType, field2: AnotherType }